Ruuudy1/Lab-Report-2/LabReport3.md

 2

 this is as we expected since we saw previously that "definition" was only in this specific file twice which is why in this case we got the number 2.
-This command will come in handy when we have a very long output and rather of us counting the iines ourselves we only get the number of lines.
+This command will come in handy when we have a very long output and rather of us counting the iines ourselves we only get the number of lines.<h3>

 <h2>-h command<h2>

-at first I did not think this command did much as when I tried:
+<h3>at first I did not think this command did much as when I tried:

 $ grep -h "definition" biomed/1468-6708-3-1.txt
           drawback of this simple definition of 'healthy' is that